Codecademy/docs/content/pytorch/concepts/tensors/terms/linspace/linspace.md

   - 'py-torch-for-classification'
 ---

-The **`.linspace()`** function in PyTorch is used to return a one-dimensional tensor of the specified size, whose values are equally spaced from the given starting and ending values.
+The **`.linspace()`** function in PyTorch is used to return a one-dimensional tensor with a specified number of evenly spaced values between the given start and end points.

 ## Syntax